Bavaria’s 589th BSB triumphs over SETAF-AF to win 2022 IMCOM-E Unit Level Volleyball Tournament

-Bavaria’s 589th Brigade Support Battalion won the 2022 Installation Management Command-Europe Unit Level Volleyball Tournament April 22-24 at the Katterbach Fitness Center.
+ANSBACH, Germany (April 25, 2022) – Bavaria’s 589th Brigade Support Battalion (BSB) beat Vicenza’s Southern European Task Force, Africa (SETAF-AF) in two sets, 26-24 and 25-22, to win the U.S. Army Installation Management Command-Europe (IMCOM-E) 2022 Unit Level Volleyball Tournament held at the Katterbach Fitness Center April 22-24 in Ansbach.

+Nine teams from Army installations across Europe competed in the tournament that started with pool play to determine bracket rankings.

+Aaron Jones, IMCOM-E G9 program analyst and tournament organizer, explained, the meaning this tournament has for the players, “these Soldiers are representing their own crest so there is a sense of pride.

 |Date Taken: